ORGASME ANAL : on vous dit tout en 5 points clés

 Last updated on

-The salespeople and trainers at Passage du Désir hear this at least once a week.
+The sales assistants and trainers at Passage du Désir hear this at least once a week.

-So we thought it was time to talk about it.
+So we decided it was time we talked about it.

-In common imagination, anal penetration is associated with a painful experience contrary to vaginal penetration which is rarely linked to suffering by default.
+In the common imagination, anal penetration is associated with a painful experience, unlike vaginal penetration, which is rarely linked to suffering by default.
 The real enemy?
 The stress of the first time, which tenses the perineum and kills desire.

 1. Anal penetration should NOT be painful

-The perineum and perianal area are as sensitive and erogenous as the genitals.
-A gentle massage (with a suitable oil allows, for example, to:
+The perineum and perianal area are just as sensitive and erogenous as the genitals.
+A gentle massage (with a suitable oil) can, for example:

-Little tip: Get inspired by the Sensate Focus method (thanks to Masters & Johnson), 5 steps to reconnect pleasure and touch.
+Quick tip: Take inspiration from the Sensate Focus method (thank you Masters & Johnson), 5 steps to reconnect pleasure and touch.

 2. Lubricate, lubricate, lubricate

-Unlike the vagina, the anus is an area that does not self-lubricate, which is why we highly recommend using a long-lasting textured lubricant, possibly paired with a relaxing anal gel.
+Unlike the vagina, the anus is an area that does not self-lubricate, which is why we strongly recommend using a long-lasting textured lube, paired for example with a relaxing anal gel.

 3. How to start gently?